tatumizer/pigeon_map/README.md

 - if T - supported type, then `List<T>` and `Map<String,T>` are supported types

+- typed_data classes are supported (Uint8List, Int8List, Uint16List, Int16List, Uint32List, Int32List, Uint64List, Int64List,
+Float32List, Float64List)

-- class extending PigeonStruct is supported if all its attribute types are suported.
+- class extending PigeonStruct is supported if all its attribute types are supported.

-NOTE: support for typed_data will be added in the future.
+- DateTime is supported, but only as an attribute of PigeonStruct (this means that if you have, say, List<DateTime>, it won't work).
+This limitation is due to insufficient support of custom classes in current JSON parser. (dart team agreed to fix it, but we don't know when).

 To get JSON string, simply call toJsonString() method of any PigeonStruct.
 To parse JSON string, call `new Person.fromJsonString(str)`.
 Performance of JSON toJsonString/fromJSONString is the same as for default JSON library, but you get typed structures for the same money.